Shah Rukh Khan to present Indian TV version of Wipeout

 One local resident said she awoke at about 0530 local time to a strange, overpowering smell, like petrol.

 Minutes later, her street looked as if it was flowing in tar, and then it erupted in flames.
 Her husband knocked down a wall, allowing them to escape from the back of their home.
+"It was like we were living in an inferno.
+Everything was covered in smoke," she said, quoted by AP news agency.

 The fire was brought under control by midday, and the state oil monopoly Pemex said it had shut the pipeline down.